Types of Engagement Ring Settings

 While solitaire and halo settings are among the most popular choices, the engagement ring you pick should reflect your significant other’s personal sense of style.
 Prong, bezel, and solitaire settings reflect a classic, minimalist style.
 Halo and pave are perfect for someone with a bolder personality who wants to show off the ring.
 Something more secure like a channel or tension setting is great for a woman who has an active lifestyle.

-Another important aspect of the engagement is the shape of the stone.
+Another important aspect of the engagement ring is the shape of the stone.
 Check out our guide to diamond shapes to help you decide which one is right for your significant other!